-The term "adulterer" refers generally to any person who commits adultery.
-Sometimes the term "adulteress" is used to specify that it was a woman who committed adultery.
-Adultery breaks the promises that a husband and wife made to each other in their covenant of marriage.
-God commanded the Israelites to not commit adultery.
-The term "adulterous" is
+- The term "adulterer" refers generally to any person who commits adultery. - Sometimes the term "adulteress" is used to specify that it was a woman who committed adultery. - Adultery breaks the promises that a husband and wife made to each other in their covenant of marriage. - God commanded the Israelites to not commit adultery. - The term "adulterous" is often used in a figurative sense to describe the people of Israel as being unfaithful to God, especially when they worshiped false gods.

-If the target language does not have one word that means "adultery," this term could be translated with a phrase such as "having sexual relations with someone else's wife" or "being intimate with another person's spouse."
-Some languages may have an indirect way of talking about adultery, such as "sleeping with someone else's spouse" or "being unfaithful to one's wife."
-When "adulterous" is used in a figurative sense, it is best to translate it literally in order to communicate God's view of his disobedient people as being compared to an unfaithful spouse.
+- If the target language does not have one word that means "adultery," this term could be translated with a phrase such as "having sexual relations with someone else's wife" or "being intimate with another person's spouse." - Some languages may have an indirect way of talking about adultery, such as "sleeping with someone else's spouse" or "being unfaithful to one's wife."
+When "adulterous" is used in a figurative sense, it is best to translate it literally in order to - When "adulterous" is used in a figurative sense, it is best to translate it literally in order to communicate God's view of his disobedient people as being compared to an unfaithful spouse.
 If this does not communicate accurately in the target language, the figurative use of "adulterous" could be translated as "unfaithful" or "immoral" or "like an unfaithful spouse."